 Ingredients

-- 3 medium-sized boiled potatoes
+- 3 potatoes boiled

-- 2 large ripe tomatoes finely chopped
+- 2 tomatoes finely chopped

-- 2 tsp. vegetable oil/mustard oil
+- 2 tsp. vegetable oil or ghee

-- 1 tsp. cumin seeds
+- ½ tsp. cumin seeds

-- 1 pinch of asafoetida
+- 1 pinch asafoetida

-- Β½ tsp. turmeric powder
+- ½ tsp. turmeric powder

 - 1 tsp. garam masala powder

-- salt to taste
+- ½ tsp. salt

 Instructions

 - Chop the potatoes and tomatoes and keep aside.
 Heat oil in a pan/kadhai.
 Add in mustard and cumin seeds.
 Wait for them to sputter.
+Add minced ginger and cook for a couple of minutes.

 - Now add in the asafoetida.
 Fry for a minute.
 Add in the tomatoes and some salt.
 Let the tomatoes soften, release their water and cook.
 Add a little water if needed.